Transforming Education: A Journey at the ASU+GSV Summit

 April 6–9, 2025 | San Diego, CA

-Last week, two of our brightest interns traded their laptops for lanyards and stepped onto the national stage at the ASU+GSV Summit, one of the most influential gatherings for education and workforce innovation.
-With over 7,000 leaders from around the world in attendance, the summit is where bold ideas and powerful partnerships converge to reimagine learning from “Pre-K to Gray.”
+Last week, two of our brightest interns traded their laptops for lanyards.
+They stepped onto the national stage at the ASU+GSV Summit, a leading event for education and workforce innovation.
+Over 7,000 leaders from around the world attended.
+This summit is where bold ideas and impactful partnerships converge to redefine learning from "Pre-K to Gray."

-Jumper, presented by Ethan, is an AI literacy video game designed to empower students with real-world problem-solving skills using artificial intelligence.
-It's fun, accessible, and demystifies AI in a way that speaks directly to today’s learners.
+Jumper, presented by Ethan, is an AI literacy video game.
+This game empowers students with real-world problem-solving skills using artificial intelligence.
+It's fun, accessible, and demystifies AI for today’s learners.

 “Jumper helps students move beyond seeing AI as merely novel or intimidating and empowers them to begin solving real-world problems.” – Ethan

-Flash, presented by Spencer, is a video analysis tool designed to help police departments and investigators cut down hours of evidence review by using AI to detect key moments in video footage.
+Flash, presented by Spencer, is a video analysis tool.
+It helps police departments and investigators reduce hours of evidence review.
+Using AI, it detects key moments in video footage.
 Think of it as a smart assistant with eyes on every frame.

 “Flash makes their job easier by quickly analyzing video and pulling out the important parts… It’s like having an extra set of smart eyes in every case.” – Spencer

-Presenting your work in front of industry professionals, educators, and tech innovators isn’t a typical intern experience—but this wasn’t a typical project.
+Presenting their work to industry professionals, educators, and tech innovators isn't a typical intern experience—but this wasn’t a typical project.

 “It’s one of those full-circle moments that really brings all the work together.” – Spencer